One-shot Federated Learning without Server-side Training: Introduction

 Currently, most one-shot federated learning methods~\cite{guha2019one,salehkaleybar2021one,DBLP:conf/ijcai/LiHS21,zhang2021fedzkt,zhou2020distilled,9632275} rely on Knowledge Distillation~\cite{hinton2015distilling} or Dataset Distillation~\cite{wang2018dataset}.
 The fundamental idea is to use public data sets or the distilled synthetic data from clients to do model distillation on the server, where the local models play as teachers.
 There are still two issues with this approach.
 On one hand, it involves an additional training phase when compared to direct averaging, therefore the training cost is expensive.
 On the other hand, there is a problem of data domain mismatch between clients and the servers.
 The distillation may cause negative transfer if the public data set and the client data set do not originate from the same domain.

-In order to avoid the aforementioned issues, an alternative approach is to directly extract knowledge from the parameters of local models themselves on the server without training when aggregating.
-In this work, we propose a more realistic and challenging one-shot federated learning setting to avoid using public data sets and inducing additional training cost; the differences among different FL settings are shown in Table~\ref{table1}.
-Under this setting, the core issue is how to aggregate local model parameters without training on the server, which is essential to find a \emph{global model} ($\mathcal{W}_G$ in Figure \ref{task}) in the parameter space for all \emph{local models} (which refer to $\mathcal{W}_1$ and $\mathcal{W}_2$ in Figure \ref{task}) such that they can reach a consensus that each of them obtains a relatively low loss on its own dataset.
+{In order to avoid the aforementioned issues, DENSE~\cite{zhangdense} tried to train a generator on the server side using the client model, so as to generate pseudo samples for multi-teacher distillation.
+However, the pseudo samples generation stage and distillation stage in DENSE incur a large amount of calculation costs.
+An alternative approach is to directly extract knowledge from the parameters of local models themselves on the server without model training.
+In this work, we intend to avoid using public data sets or pseudo samples, as well as incurring additional training costs. }Under this setting, the core issue is how to aggregate local model parameters without training on the server, which is essential to find a \emph{global model} ($\mathcal{W}_G$ in Figure \ref{task}) in the parameter space for all \emph{local models} (which refer to $\mathcal{W}_1$ and $\mathcal{W}_2$ in Figure \ref{task}) such that they can reach a consensus that each of them obtains a relatively low loss on its own dataset.
 When the original training datasets of local models are available, it is easy to aggregate these models' knowledge by retraining a new model (\emph{ideal global model}) on the union of their datasets.
 However, it is challenging in the absence of the original training data.

-Without taking into account the public data set and additional training stage, some existing parameter aggregation methods in traditional multi-rounds FL are baesd on directly averaging \cite{McMahanMRHA17} or cross-model neuron-matching \cite{YurochkinAGGHK19,singh2020model,WangYSPK20}.
+Without taking into account the public data set and additional training stage, some existing parameter aggregation methods in traditional multi-rounds FL are based on directly averaging \cite{McMahanMRHA17} or cross-model neuron-matching \cite{YurochkinAGGHK19,singh2020model,WangYSPK20}.
 In multi-rounds FL, the client only trains the local model for a small number of steps, however, in the one-shot FL, the local model must be trained to converge, resulting in significant changes in parameters compared to the model originally received by the client-side.
 As a result, the direct averaging or neuron-matching strategy cannot be effective.
 For this reason, considering that the local model has already learned a lot of knowledge, we think from a new perspective, focusing on how to retain as much of the learned knowledge as possible in the procedure of server-side model aggregation.